-Having said that, you have to know your customer and whom you are marketing to.
+Having said that, you have to know your customer and whom you are marketing to for response marketing to work correctly.
 You need to know what they find valuable and what they are most likely to respond to.
 You should also know what your completion is offering in your marketing area.

 If you want someone to respond to your advertising, do not skimp on your offer.
 You are buying customers.
 The offer you are presenting is an investment in buying that customer.

 What is a customer worth to your business?
 The value of a customer can be calculated by looking at what this customer will potentially spend with you in the next 12 months and over the next five years.
 Very seldom is the value of a customer calculated by a one-time purchase.